Viswath-VS/Swiggy_Clone_App/README.md

 STEP 3: After installation cd into client side folder and run command "npm run dev" to start Client server.

 STEP 4: Then, cd into server folder and run command "npm start" to start Client server.

+STEP 5: Add your .env file which includes JWT token key and DB connection link.